aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_3_sensors.md

 they:

 *   [C-2-1] MUST have a `TYPE_ACCELEROMETER` sensor which:
-    *   MUST have a measurement range between at least -8g and +8g, SHOULD have a measurement range between at least -16g and +16g.
+    *   MUST have a measurement range between at least -8g and +8g, and is STRONGLY RECOMMENDED to have a measurement range between at least -16g and +16g.
     *   MUST have a measurement resolution of at least 2048 LSB/g.
     *   MUST have a minimum measurement frequency of 12.5 Hz or lower.
     *   MUST have a maximum measurement frequency of 400 Hz or higher; SHOULD